braveulysses/broker-groovy-sign-in-sample/README.md

 # broker-groovy-sign-in-sample

-This sample demonstrates how a server-side web application can use the Data Broker as an authentication server using OpenID Connect.
+This sample demonstrates how a server-side web application can use the Data Broker as an authentication and authorization server using OpenID Connect.

 ## How to run